MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

 1. Select **Save**.

 ### Review the application list in the environment
 There’s a set of applications that are preregistered to run in a Dataverse environment.
-This list of applications can be different between different environments.
+This list of applications may be different between different environments.
 These apps are automatically loaded into your environment.

 > [!NOTE]
 > The following list of apps are preauthorized to run in a Dataverse environment.

->
-> - All Microsoft apps that are preauthorized to acquire On-Behalf-Of tokens.
+- All Microsoft apps that are preauthorized to acquire On-Behalf-Of tokens.
 Learn more in [Microsoft identity platform and OAuth2.0 On-Behalf-Of flow](/entra/identity-platform/v2-oauth2-on-behalf-of-flow).
-> - Application users app - Learn more in [Special system users and application users](/power-platform/admin/system-application-users).
+- Application users apps.
+Learn more in [Special system users and application users](/power-platform/admin/system-application-users).
-> - All legacy apps that can dynamically acquire On-Behalf-Of tokens.
+- All legacy apps that can dynamically acquire On-Behalf-Of tokens.
-> - All apps with the **prvActOnBehalfOfAnotherUser** privilege and those using headers to impersonate users.
+- All apps with the **prvActOnBehalfOfAnotherUser** privilege and those using headers to impersonate users.
 Learn more in [Impersonate another user](/dynamics365/customerengagement/on-premises/developer/org-service/impersonate-another-user?view=op-9-1).

 #### Add or remove applications from the list
-To **add** an application from the list:
+To **add** an application to the list:

 1. From the [Power Platform admin center](https://admin.powerplatform.microsoft.com), select an environment and open the web client.
 Copy your environment URL, for example `myname.crm.dynamics.com`.
 1. Open a new tab in the same browser (to stay signed in) and add the following URL to the address bar.
 Replace 'OrgURL' with your own environment URL, then press **Enter**.